cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-function.md

 ## Notes

-Greenplum Database has limitations on the use of functions defined as `STABLE` or `VOLATILE`.
+Cloudberry Database has limitations on the use of functions defined as `STABLE` or `VOLATILE`.
 See [CREATE FUNCTION](/docs/sql-statements/sql-statement-create-function.md) for more information.

 ## Examples